Karen Poutasi: Career

+Personal life and death

+In 1972, she married Samuelu Fa'apoi Poutasi, whom she had met at the University of Otago where he was working in the National Cancer Research Centre as a research assistant.
+The couple had four children but later divorced.
+Her husband was ordained in the Presbyterian Church in 1986 and was later the chaplain of Wellington Hospital.
+He was appointed a Member of the New Zealand Order of Merit, for services to the community, in the 1998 Queen's Birthday Honours.
+He died in 2011.

+Poutasi died on 1 January 2026 at the age of 76.
+Her funeral was held at St Paul's Cathedral, Wellington.

 Honours and awards

 Poutasi received the New Zealand Suffrage Centennial Medal in 1993.

-In the 2006 Queen's Birthday Honours, Poutasi was appointed a Companion of the New Zealand Order of Merit, for services to health administration, including as Director General of Health.
-In the 2020 Queen's Birthday Honours, she was promoted to Dame Companion of the New Zealand Order of Merit, for services to education and the state.
+In the 2006 Queen's Birthday Honours, Poutasi was appointed a Companion of the New Zealand Order of Merit for services to health administration including as Director-General of Health.
+In the 2020 Queen's Birthday Honours, she was promoted to Dame Companion of the New Zealand Order of Merit for services to education and the state.